cvranjith/cvranjith.github.io/_posts/2025-03-11-Model Context Protocol (MCP) - Standardizing AI Tool Integration.md

 Despite these hurdles, MCP is a promising foundation.
 It allows AI applications to instantly gain new capabilities by connecting to an ever-expanding ecosystem of tools.
 If AI is to become truly useful in real-world workflows, a standardized protocol like MCP is essential.

-**The future of AI integration is protocol-driven, and MCP is leading the way.**
+**Integration is protocol-driven, and let MCP lead the way in AI integrations.**

 ---